tyler-a-johnson/Obsidian-git-repo/UNI 2025/SEM 1/COMP2400/Week 2 - SGTA.md

 - b) What legal issues are raised by this article?
 - c) Compare the position taken in this article to the one expressed in the Conversation article on Nazi Medical Experiments

+4. ($**$) **Consider the paragraph in Slide# 13 of Lecture 1.1 (Week 1) reproduced below.
+A purported paraphrase of this paragraph is also provided.
+Pretend that you are a marker and evaluate this paraphrase, and then answer the questions.**